OwenWard/ppdiag/paper.md

 data, as have been described in @wu2020diagnostics.

 # Statement of Need
+Temporal point processes can be used to model data arising in a wide variety of fields, including but not limited to neuroscience, seismology and finance.
+As such, tools for analysing the fit of point processes to data can be used by many practitioners.
 This package provides functions to evaluate the fit of univariate temporal point processes.
 These functions allow:

 - Simulation
-of data from a range of common univariate point processes including Homogeneous Poisson Process, Hawkes Process, and Markov-modulated Hawkes and Poisson Processes.
+of data from a range of common univariate point processes, including Homogeneous
+Poisson Process, Hawkes Process, and Markov-modulated Hawkes and Poisson Processes.